 Transaction and Payment

 The Payment stage has historically been the biggest bottleneck in the shopping experience.
 More shopping carts and products get abandoned at the payment stage than anywhere else in the retail channel.
 This has remained true even for no-cost returnable items.
-To add to the obstacle, payment systems currently require users to step into a different portal, such as a banking app or secure webpage to complete the transaction, which just adds to the bottleneck.
+To add to the obstacle, payment systems currently require users to step into a different portal.
+Similar as a banking app or secure webpage to complete the transaction.
+Which just adds to the bottleneck.

 This is starting to change, however.
 Mastercard and Visa have already created virtual payment gateways inside popular VR games so players can buy more credits to keep playing, without exiting the experience.